able-wong/rag-cli-chatbot/README.md

 Assistant: Hello!
 I'm doing well, thank you for asking...

 You: @knowledgebase What is Python?
-🔍 Searching knowledge base with 'Python programming language basics'...
+🔍 Searching knowledge base with 'Python is a high-level programming language known for its simplicity and readability.
+It supports multiple programming paradigms and has extensive libraries...'...
 💭 Thinking with LLM prompt 'Explain what Python is based on the provided context, including...'...
 Assistant: Based on the knowledge base, Python is a high-level programming language...